gabors-data-analysis/gabors-data-analysis.github.io/_pages/courses-using.md

 ## Details of adopting programs and syllabi

-This is a (not comprehensive) list of courses that use the textbook.
+This is a (not comprehensive) list of courses that use the textbook (June 2022).
 *(Contact/DM if you teach a course that is not listed here!)*